Home / Mis-sold Pensions / SIPP Claims / Unregulated Collective Investment Schemes

 • The representative failed to address any of your concerns

 We may be able to help you if you think you’ve been mis-sold an unregulated collective investment scheme claim.
-You can contact us today for advice and guidance and we’ll be able to see if you have a claim to make and, if you do, advise how you can move forward.
+You can contact us today for advice and guidance and we’ll be able to see if you have a mis-sold investment claim to make and, if you do, advise how you can move forward.

 You can also go directly to the organisation who sold you the scheme or through the Financial Ombudsman Service (FOS) or Financial Services Compensation Scheme (FSCS) if it falls in their remit.